TedyonGit/AC-UPT-ControluDeCalitate-WriteUps/prison/readme.md

 ![foundroom](https://github.com/TedyonGit/AC-UPT-ControluDeCalitate-WriteUps/blob/main/prison/foundroom.png)

 - And there we go!
 We found it!
 With minor changes, but we found it :D
 - All we have to do is just to format the flag and that's it!
-Flag: ctf{play.thepen-mc.net(-215,4,35)}
+Flag: ctf{play.thepen-mc.net(-215,4,35)} or ctf{play.thepen-mc.net:Leaky_Tandos}

 ![happyending](https://github.com/TedyonGit/AC-UPT-ControluDeCalitate-WriteUps/blob/main/prison/happyending.png)